 Learn how to write the bridge in a song.
-This guide explains what a bridge is and offers ten tips on how to add one to your music.
+This guide explains what is a bridge in music and offers ten tips on how to add one to your song.

 What Is a Bridge in a Song?